The-going/evlproject/content/core/under-the-hood/_index.md

 relref "core/user-api/_index.md" >}}) whenever there is a real-time requirement.

-To sum up, an application issues file I/O requests on element devices to obtain services from the EVL core.
+To sum up, an application (indirectly) issues file I/O requests on element devices to obtain services from the EVL core.
 The system calls involved in the interface between an application and the EVL core are exclusively [open(2)](http://man7.org/linux/man-pages/man2/open.2.html), [close(2)](http://man7.org/linux/man-pages/man2/close.2.html), [read(2)](http://man7.org/linux/man-pages/man2/read.2.html),